unixsurfer/haproxyadmin/docs/source/user/guide.rst

 for frontends, backends and servers.
 In all examples HAProxy is configured with 4 processes, see example `HAProxy configuration`_.

-A ``hap`` object used in the examples of the following sections needs to be created first like this:
+A :class:`HAProxy <.HAProxy>` object with the name ``hap`` needs to be created prior running the code mentioned in the following sections:

 .. code:: python